Lectric XP Step-Thru 2.0 Review

 Lectric also offers the XP 2.0 in a Long Range version that comes with a larger 672 Wh battery and a $200 bump in price.
 This larger battery capacity should give it a significantly longer range. -August 2022

-Considering its folding design and smaller 20-inch diameter wheels, we were relatively impressed by the ride quality of the XP Step-Thru 2.0.
-While it can't match the stability or steadiness of some of the non-folding models with larger wheels, we feel it performs well for a folding model.
+We are impressed by the ride quality of the XP Step-Thru 2.0.
 The 3-inch wide knobby tires help to dampen the ride and expand the bike's versatility to a wider range of surfaces.
 The step-thru design makes it easy to get on and off the bike, and it has a comfortable, upright seated position with loads of adjustability.
 It also comes loaded with user-friendly features that enhance the rider experience.

-Due to the folding design of the XP 2.0, this bike has small, 20-inch wheels, a shorter wheelbase, a steep head tube angle, and a rather tall handlebar.
-These factors directly influence the bike's handling, giving it a short turning radius, though it isn't quite as stable and steady feeling as non-folding models with larger wheels.
-That's not to say it feels sketchy or too unstable, it just feels a little nervous by comparison.
-That said, our testers never felt uncomfortable riding this bike, even when brought up to its top pedal-assisted speed of 28 mph.
+Our testers never felt uncomfortable riding this bike with its 20-inch wheels, even when brought up to its top pedal-assisted speed of 28 mph.
 Recent updates to the 2.0 models include a slightly wider handlebar and slightly narrower tires, changes that we feel have improved this bike's handling.
-The steering now feels a little more responsive and it rolls into turns a little easier than its predecessor.
+The steering now feels a little more responsive, rolling into turns is a little easier than its predecessor.
 The 3-inch wide knobby tires have loads of air volume to help dampen the ride, plus they work well on a variety of surfaces, including pavement, dirt roads, and smooth trails.
 The addition of an 80mm suspension fork also does a great job taking the edge off of cracks, potholes, and bumps you may encounter on your adventures.

 The XP 2.0 comes packed with a number of useful features, plus Lectric gives you the option to upgrade to their comfort or cargo (or both) packages for an additional fee.
 We purchased the standard XP 2.0 without any of the upgrades and were impressed by the included features, especially considering the reasonable price of this bike.
 It comes with fenders front and rear to protect the rider from spray while riding in inclement weather or when splashing through puddles.
 Front and rear lights run off the bike's battery supply, and the rear light functions as a brake light when the brakes are applied.
-It comes with a rear rack that is rated to carry up to 75 lbs of cargo with mounting points to attach a cargo basket, as well as additional mounting points for a front rack and a bike lock on the frame.
+It comes with a rear rack that is rated to carry up to 75 pounds of cargo with mounting points to attach a cargo basket, as well as additional mounting points for a front rack and a bike lock on the frame.
 The original XP had a rigid fork, but the new 2.0 models feature an 80mm suspension fork to help take the edge off bumps in the road.
-The Comfort Pack adds $99 to the sale price and includes a larger seat and a suspension seatpost.
-Upgrading to the Cargo Pack gets you a front rack, a small front basket, and a large basket for the rear rack for an additional $149.
-You can also opt to get both the Cargo and Comfort Packs for $248 total.
+The Comfort Pack adds cost to the sale price and includes a larger seat and a suspension seatpost.
+Upgrading to the Cargo Pack gets you a front rack, a small front basket, and a large basket for the rear rack for more dinero.
 Lectric also sells accessories like phone mounts, mirrors, bike locks, and panniers, so you can set up your XP 2.0 however you like.

 With a 460Wh (48v 9.6ah) battery, it didn't come as too much of a surprise that the XP 2.0 didn't top the charts in our distance range testing.
 On our standardized test course using the throttle only, we rode for 20.67 miles with 1,105 feet of elevation gain/loss with an average speed of 15.5 mph.
-Of course, that's a few miles shy of our top performers, but all of those bikes have larger batteries as well as larger diameter, faster rolling wheels.
-Considering the XP 2.0's diminutive stature and smaller battery capacity, we feel its range is actually pretty good.
+Of course, that's a few miles shy of our top performers, but all of those bikes have significantly larger batteries.
+Considering the XP 2.0's diminutive stature and smaller battery capacity, we feel its range is actually pretty darn good.

-Thanks to its smaller wheel diameter, the 500W motor of the XP 2.0 feels quick to accelerate with the throttle and has no problem jumping to life from a complete stop.
+The 500W motor of the XP 2.0 feels quick to accelerate with the throttle and has no problem jumping to life from a complete stop.
 Simply twist the throttle a quarter turn, and this bike springs forward and is even prone to spinning out the rear tire in gravel or loose dirt.
-Throttle power is the same regardless of what pedal assist setting you're in, and it has no problem getting up to its top speed of 20 mph.
-Once up to speed, the motor does a very commendable job of maintaining it up gradual hills, as evidenced by the 15.5 mph average speed on the rolling hills of our range test course.
-It couldn't quite match the higher average speeds of the competitors with larger 750W motors, but that's to be expected given the smaller motor size.
-Regardless, the XP 2.0 feels plenty powerful, especially given its wheel size and compact, folding design.
+Throttle power is the same regardless of what pedal assist setting you are in, and it has no problem getting up to its top speed of 20 mph.
+Once up to speed, the motor does a commendable job of maintaining it up gradual hills, as evidenced by the 15.5 mph average speed on the rolling hills of our range test course.
+It couldn't quite match the higher average speeds of the competitors with larger motors, but that's to be expected given the smaller motor size.
+Regardless, the XP 2.0 feels plenty powerful for most situations.

 The XP 2.0 ships in its Class 2 settings with a top pedal-assisted speed of 20 mph.
-It can also easily be configured as a Class 3 e-bike with a top assisted speed of 28 mph by adjusting the speed limit through the bike's display.
+It can also easily be configured as a Class 3 e-bike with a top-assisted speed of 28 mph by adjusting the speed limit through the bike's display.
 We tested it in both Class 2 and Class 3 settings and were impressed by its power output.
 It has five levels of support that provide a nice range of power output and top speed that increases incrementally as you shift up through them.
 That way, you can choose how powerful or fast you want to go based on the conditions or situation.
 The pedal assistance works off a cadence sensor, and when it detects pedaling, it begins to deliver power, usually about a quarter to a half rotation of the cranks.
-Again, thanks to the smaller wheel size, the bike accelerates quickly and feels eager to get up to speed in the higher output settings.
+The bike accelerates quickly and feels eager to get up to speed in the higher output settings.
 We found it had no problem whisking us along at 28 mph on flat terrain.

 The XP 2.0 features a quality user interface with intuitive controls and easy to read digital display.
-The twist throttle and control buttons have good ergonomics and are straightforward and easy to use, and the large display is easy to read and understand with all of the information pertinent to your ride in an easy to see location.
+The twist throttle and control buttons have good ergonomics and are straightforward and easy to use, and the large display is easy to read and understand with all of the information pertinent to your ride in an easy-to-see location.
 The XP 2.0's battery is hidden inside the frame, but it can be unlocked and removed for security or charging off the bike.
+Sleek.

-A large 3" long X 2" wide LCD display is centered on the handlebar in an easy to see location.
+A large 3-inch long by 2-inch wide LCD display is centered on the handlebar in an easy-to-see location.
 This screen is bright with dark letters and numbers that are easy to read in bright conditions, plus it has an adjustable backlight feature that turns on with the lights making it easier to see in lower light.
 The screen shows you everything you need to know at a glance, including remaining battery life, speed, pedal assist setting, and distance/odometer.
 Across the top of the display, battery life (or "energy bar") is represented graphically with ten bars that turn off sequentially as the charge is depleted.
 Below that, the speedometer tells you your current speed (default), max, or average speed in large numbers.
-Pedal assist setting is shown just below that as a number, 0-5, with the light indicator to the right of that.
+Pedal assist setting is shown just below that as a number, 0-5, with the light indicator to the right.
 The data field at the bottom of the screen is the odometer, or it can be switched between Trip A or B distance, Voltage, Current, or Elapsed Time.

 The XP 2.0's clean lines and sleek appearance are due to the battery being integrated into the frame.
 The battery slots into a cavity in the front half of the folding frame, and it can be removed when the bike is in its folded/storage position.
 Simply undo the latch at the middle of the bike, fold it in half, unlock the battery and slide it out of the frame.
 You can then take the battery with you for security or charging off the bike.
 Of course, the battery can also be charged on the bike by simply plugging it in with the included charging cord.
 A small rubber cover protects the charging port from ingress of water, dust, and debris.